 What if the anxiety doesn't go away?
 How can a therapist potentially help?

 Whereas pill-giving is a get-rid-of-that-feeling-without-listening-to-its-message approach, I much prefer to help my anxious clients identify the underlying concerns triggering their anxious feelings.
 We then can map a plan of action to address these concerns.

 With clarity about the concerns plus a plan for how to address them, anxiety most of the time dissipates on its own.
 If not, my client and I look together more deeply at earlier life experiences that had triggered a similar feeling.
 Once those root experiences also have come to light, too-anxious-for-the-current-situation feelings make sense.
 Those experiences mean that your body is reacting now as if the earlier experience were going on again.

 No problem.
-Once an earlier source for intense anxiety has been clarified, deep relaxation, EMDR, EFT tapping or Emotion Code therapy techniques can quell remaining anxious feelings without resorting to potentially addictive drugs.
+Once an earlier source for intense anxiety has been clarified, deep relaxation, EMDR, EFT tapping, Body Talk or Emotion Code therapy techniques can quell remaining anxious feelings without resorting to potentially addictive drugs.